Billy Ze Kick (film)

 Billy Ze Kick is a 1985 French film directed by Gérard Mordillat.
 Zabou Breitman received a César nomination for Most Promising Actress.

 Plot

-Billy Ze Kick is name of a fictional serial killer in a bedtime story that a police inspector reads to his daughter.
+Billy Ze Kick is the name of a fictional serial killer in a bedtime story that a police inspector reads to his daughter.
 Soon three girls turn up murdered in his neighbourhood, and the killer leaves a note signed "Billy Ze Kick."